-Neato may not be the biggest name in robot vacuum cleaners, but it is one of the best, and one of the biggest difficulties facing anyone considering purchasing one of its devices is the sheer amount on offer.
+Why the Neato Botvac Connected?
+Neato may not be the biggest name in robot vacuum cleaners, but it is one of the best, and one of the biggest difficulties facing anyone considering purchasing one of its devices is the sheer variety on offer.

-There are a number of different vacuum cleaners from the manufacturer that sit in the ‘D’ range, so named because they look like a capital D. The Botvac Connected is both part of that range and not, in that it was, up until 2018, the brand’s flagship device, taking the design and features of the collection to their luxury extreme.
+There are a number of different vacuum cleaners from the manufacturer that sit in the ‘D’ range: so named after their distinctive semi-circle shape, like a capital 'D'.
+The Botvac Connected was the range's flagship device, taking the design and features of the collection to their luxury extreme.

 Then in early 2018 Neato released the Neato Botvac D7 Connected, a new flagship robot vacuum cleaner that definitely sits at the head of the table, with features that blew us away, and a price tag to match.

-The difficulty that the Neato Botvac Connected faces is that it still carries a flagship price tag, with an RRP of $699 (£729.99, about AU$930), but is no longer the flagship.
-As you’d expect, the release of the D7 has caused retailers to lower prices on the Botvac Connected, but is it worth the still-hefty investment?
+The difficulty that the Neato Botvac Connected faces is that it still carries a flagship price tag, with an RRP of $699 (£729.99, about AU$930), but is no longer the head of the pack.
+As you’d expect, the release of the D7 has caused retailers to somewhat lower prices on the Botvac Connected, but is it worth the still-hefty investment?

 The Neato Botvac Connected follows the D-shaped design language of the rest of the Neato Botvac range, with a flat front and rounded main body.